 Dental implants prevent further tooth loss by supporting nearby teeth.
 By giving the other teeth in your smile something to lean on, they’re less likely to become loose and fall out.
 Teeth that have nothing to lean on begin to tilt toward the open space unless they’re stopped by dental implants.

 Prevent Tooth Decay

-Missing teeth puts you at higher risk for tooth decay.
-It’s hard to properly brush and floss teeth when they’re leaning toward empty sockets.
-Also keep in mind that the empty sockets where teeth once were can trap food particles, bacteria, and plaque.
+Missing teeth puts you at a higher risk for tooth decay.
+It’s harder to properly brush and floss teeth when they’re leaning toward empty sockets.
+Additionally, keep in mind that the empty sockets where teeth once were can trap food particles, bacteria, and plaque.